Encouraging Initiatives and Opportunities for

 “As a woman in a traditionally male dominated field (construction) … I have been really fortunate to work with amazing, strong women in leadership who are also excellent mentors.
 They have had a significant impact on my career, having helped hone and sharpen my strengths, as well as help build my courage and confidence to lead.
 It is important as women to foster an environment of support for other women, building each other up, advocating and encouraging women as they grow and rise to leadership roles.
 InEight is positioned in a great way to help increase young women’s and girls’ interest in STEM through both technology and construction.
 With all the initiatives focused on women and girls in STEM, I am encouraged that soon we won’t think of construction as a predominately male field.”

-Catie Williams, Director, Product Management, InEight
+Catie Williams, Vice President of Product Management, InEight